 - a set effective date.

-It will help retailers start finding answers to the question: which states do I have sales tax nexus with?
+It will help retailers start finding answers to the question: which states will require my business to collect sales tax?

 |State||Sales Threshold||Transaction Threshold||Effective Date|